 To make things fair and appreciate the candidate’s efforts, you should consider creating other scoring categories besides questions.
 This time, you’d score potential hires based on their answers and how they carried themselves during the interview.

 A scoring system with a big scale (e.g. 1 to 10) might make giving distinct meaning to each possible score challenging.
-So, a score with a range of 1-5 or 1-4 is better.
+So, a score with a range of 1-5 or 1-4 is often preferred.

 We suggest you describe the values in a 1-5 scoring system like the one below: